This post may contain affiliate links. Please see my disclosure policy for details.

 Speaking from personal experience, I was scammed for my 18carat gold and was charged almost $250 over what the price should be.
 The police got involved and I got my money back but I learned a big lesson.

-Please go to an official government approved tourist shop or institute to buy products.
-The price may be higher but you’ll know that it comes from Egypt, it’s made by a local craftsmen and it’s the genuine product.
+Please go to an official government-approved tourist shop or institute to buy products.
+The price may be higher but you’ll know that it comes from Egypt, it’s made by local craftsmen and it’s a genuine product.

 Top tip: Don’t shop with your guide!
 They usually have a relationship with the shop and will receive a commission percentage of what you bought.
 So, knowing that, the shop owner will bump up the price (for example in my scam it was $100 out of my pocket and I already tipped the guide a lot).
 If you’re on a tour group, this usually isn’t the case.